swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

-The above code admits data races if the conformance to `P` is isolated,
+The above code would admit data races if the conformance to `P` was isolated,
 because the implementation of `perform`
 may access global actor isolated state.
 To prevent data races,